 2. Ysleta del Sur Pueblo and the Tigua Indian Cultural Center

-About 20 minutes south of downtown, Ysleta del Sur Pueblo belongs to the Tigua tribe, which has about 3,500 members.
+About 20 minutes south of downtown, Ysleta del Sur Pueblo belongs to the Tigua nation, which has about 3,500 members.
 This is the place to experience the region’s original Native American culture.

 In the Cultural Center, visit the museum to learn about the Tigua Indians.
 If you’re there on a Saturday or Sunday or on a summer Friday, you can watch a traditional dance performance too.